-Sixty percent of the respondents have a contract rate between \$40 and \$50.
-This result is not surprising because the average contract rate in the state of Idaho is \$47.
+Sixty percent of the respondents have a contract rate between \$40 and \$50 per acre.
+The average contract rate in the state of Idaho is \$47.
 The distribution of contract rates in the districts vary only slightly.
-Appendix B, Table 6 clarifies this point.
+Appendix B, Table 6b clarifies this point.

 The average acreage per respondent varies dramatically by district (Table 3).
-The Northern District has a much smaller mean and median number of acres than the Eastern District.
+The Northern District has a smaller amount of acres than the Eastern District.
 The Northern District CRP contractors may come from rural residences as opposed to large agricultural operations.
 The Southern and Eastern Districts compose the eastern part of Idaho.
-Many of the larger, in terms of acreage agricultural operations are in this area.
+Many of the larger, in terms of acreage, agricultural operations are in this area.
 Thus, it is not surprising that there is a higher mean and median number of acres for this area.
 Another issue is productivity.
 Much of the land in southeastern Idaho produced under 30 bushels in a summer fallow rotation, where land in northern Idaho produced 60 or more bushels an acre under annual cropping.

 The average number of acres is also calculated according to age, residency, and contract extension preference.
 As discussed previously, those who prefer not extending their current CRP contract have on average fewer acres in the CRP.
-Residents have slightly more acres on average in CRP than non-residents, but CRP acres for non-residents are either very large or very small.
-The relationship between age and acreage is that respondents over 65 on average have fewer acres in CRP.
+Residents have and acreage is that respondents over 65 on average have fewer acres in CRP.